manfredsteyer/2023_01_11/index.md

 ### Intentions

-- Staying backwards compatible with existing code using ``NgModules``.
+- Not breaking existing code using ``NgModules`` when switching to Standalone APIs.
 - Allowing such application parts to set up `EnvironmentProviders` that come from a Provider Factory.

+Remarks: For new code, this pattern seems to be overkill, because the Provider Factory can be directly called for the consuming (legacy) NgModules.

 ### Description